Greg-T8/Notebook/topics/technologies/microsoft_defender/defender.md

 - Microsoft Defender for Cloud Apps
 - Microsoft Purview Compliance

+Here are some caveats I've found during testing:

+- To manage incidents from Defender for Cloud Apps, users must be explicitly assigned to the Defender for Cloud Apps Security Operator role.
+Expect this requirement to be in effect until Microsoft integrates Defender for Cloud Apps into the unified RBAC model.
+-

 See [What's new in Microsoft Defender XDR RBAC](https://learn.microsoft.com/en-us/microsoft-365/security/defender/whats-new-in-microsoft-defender-urbac?view=o365-worldwide) for the latest updates.

 </details>